quinn-caverly/neovim-installation-and-config-guide/README.md

 For illustration, the setup for [dashboard-nvim](https://github.com/nvimdev/dashboard-nvim) will be demonstrated.
 This custom startup screen displays recent files, recent projects, and more.

 The first step in configuring a plugin is visiting the plugin's github page in order to see what configuration options are available.
 From [dashboard-nvim](https://github.com/nvimdev/dashboard-nvim)'s github page, we can see that the suggested configuration method for this plugin is to modify the setup function of the lazy plugin manager.
-The plugin's page includes the following code:
+The plugin's page includes the following sample code:

 ```lua
 {  'nvimdev/dashboard-nvim',